DutchProgrammer/NodeJS-experiments/README.md

 **BroadCastMousePosition**

-In this folder you will find an NodeJS experiment to broadcast an mouse position to all the clients.
+In this folder you will find an NodeJS experiment to broadcast your mouse position, mouse click and scroll to all the other clients.

 **How to start:**